 Freshsales

-Freshsales (part of the Freshworks suite) is built around the idea that a sales team shouldn't need separate tools for calling, emailing, and managing pipeline.
-Built-in phone, email, chat, and WhatsApp are all native to the platform, which meaningfully reduces the point-tool sprawl that plagues many small business stacks.
+Freshsales (part of the Freshworks suite) is built around the conviction that a sales team shouldn't need separate tools for calling, emailing, live chat, and managing pipeline.
+Phone, email, SMS, WhatsApp Business, Facebook Messenger, and Google Business messaging are all native to the platform, which meaningfully reduces the point-tool sprawl that fragments many small business stacks.
+The result is a single screen where a rep can call a lead, log notes, send a follow-up email, and move the deal forward without switching applications.

 Monday CRM